suravi73/Data-Card/LFW_Data_Card.md

 - Demographic imbalance (e.g., overrepresentation of certain ethnicities or celebrities)
 - Potential labeling errors
 - No explicit consent from individuals in images
+- **Note:** *Dataset may not generalize to non-celebrity or non-Western faces.*

 ---

 ## Additional Notes

 - Dataset is widely used but should be applied with caution in sensitive or production settings.
+- *Further information on annotation guidelines and demographic breakdown would be helpful.*